paypal/glamorous/README.md

 )
 ```

+> Note: the `displayName` can also included in the className that your
+> components are given which makes the development experience a bit nicer.
+> To enable this see the section about `config`.
+> This will likely be enabled by default in the next major change.

 And now all components created by the `myGlamorousComponentFactory` will have
 the `displayName` of `MyGlamorousComponent`.

-There is also a [babel plugin](https://www.npmjs.com/package/babel-plugin-glamorous-displayname) that can monkey-patch the `displayName` onto
+There is also a [babel plugin][babel-displayname] that can monkey-patch the `displayName` onto
 the components that you create from your component factory.